-- a) proven competency/ experience (record of previous experiences) in similar evaluations; - b) proven experience in participatory processes and data collection methods (including age appropriate data collection methods) - c) University degree in Social Work, Psychology, Social Pedagogy, Law, Human Rights, Children Rights or equivalent professional experience. - d) a good experience and competence in project analysis and evaluation in the field of human rights, child rights, social welfare, and child protection. - e) must have experience in developing and implementing required research methodologies. - f) a good understanding of child rights and issues affecting vulnerable children and their families - g) good facilitation, organizational and interpersonal skills - h) strong analytical and conceptual skills - i) excellent written communication skills - j) must have good personal and interpersonal teamwork skills. - k) must guarantee timely delivery of expected results and tasks. - I) must be familiar with ethical standards on issues related to children and are required to sign and adhere to the Child Protection Policy. - m) The author should not use copyrighted material.
+- a) proven competency/ experience (record of Previous experiences) in similar evaluations; - b) proven experience in participatory processes and data collection methods (including age appropriate data collection methods) - c) University degree in Social Work, Psychology, Social Pedagogy, Law, Human Rights, Children Rights or equivalent professional experience. - d) a good experience and competence in project analysis and evaluation in the field of human rights, child rights, social welfare, and child protection. - e) must have experience in developing and implementing required research methodologies. - f) a good understanding of child rights and issues affecting vulnerable children and their families - g) good facilitation, organizational and interpersonal skills - h) strong analytical and conceptual skills - i) excellent written communication skills - j) must have good personal and interpersonal teamwork skills. - k) must guarantee timely delivery of expected results and tasks. - I) must be familiar with ethical standards on issues related to children and are required to sign and adhere to the Child Protection Policy. - m) the author should not use copyrighted material.

-2.5 Timetable
+2.8 Timetable

-The evaluation will be conducted during May - June.
-The final report should be submitted by 30 June 2023.
+The evaluation will be conducted from May until July.
+The final report should be submitted by 25 July 2024